 Language Support For International Students

-We offer students, whose first language is not English, the opportunity to develop their language skills and to become confident speakers.
+We offer pupils, whose first language is not English, the opportunity to develop their language skills and to become confident speakers.
 Our well qualified, specialist EAL teachers provide 1:1 and group lessons for pupils.

 During the application process, students will be tested using the online Oxford Placement Test.
 They will be given a unique online code and can sit the test at their current school or within the offices of an education agency.
-On arrival the student will be re-tested and asked to complete a short written assessment.
+On arrival the pupil will be re-tested and asked to complete a short written assessment.
 This will allow us to determine the level of their English and how we can best meet their needs.

 The School offers small group or 1.1 classes with an EAL specialist geared around general everyday and academic English, or tailored to academic subjects where the pupil may require support.
 For older pupils classes will be tailored to cover the topics which arise in IELTS exams and academic English in general – as well as the IELTS speaking exam style tasks.
 The cost of this would be the normal hourly rate divided by the number of pupils in the class – with a maximum of five.